 Some artists like to come completely unprepared and create a song organically from scratch.
-However, if you are about to enter your first co-writing session, it’s a good idea to come armed with some ideas, such as lyric concepts, melodies, or snippets of a chorus that you can present to get the ball rolling.
+However, if you are about to enter your first co-writing session, it’s a good idea to come armed with some ideas.
+These can be lyric concepts, melodies, or snippets of a chorus that you can present to get the ball rolling.

 Nevertheless, you should be prepared to throw these out of the window or save them for another day if they don’t suit the song that is shaping in the session.
-You might feel attached to your early ideas and think that they are great but this will change with the more ideas you have.
-Your amazing ideas from a couple years ago will seem mediocre compared to the better songs that you are writing now.
+You might feel attached to your early ideas and think that they are great.
+However, this will change with the more ideas you have.
+Your amazing ideas from a couple of years ago will seem mediocre compared to the better songs that you are writing now.

 Make sure you’re regularly listening to music, especially new releases from successful songwriters.
-This will keep you inspired and the best way to learn about great songwriting is to listen to and analyse hits as they come out.
-Other songwriters will probably be doing the same thing and it helps if you all can talk about amazing new songs that have recently come out.
+This will definitely keep you inspired.
+The best way to learn about great songwriting is to listen to and analyse hits as they come out.
+Other songwriters will probably be doing the same thing.
+It helps if you all can talk about amazing new songs that have recently come out.